DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 <p align="center">
     <img src="https://github.com/DCC-UAB/XNAPproject-grup07/blob/main/ouput/dat_aug_flip0.jpg" alt="Alt text" width="200"/> <img src="https://github.com/DCC-UAB/XNAPproject-grup07/blob/main/ouput/dat_aug_flip1.jpg" alt="Alt text" width="200"/> <img src="https://github.com/DCC-UAB/XNAPproject-grup07/blob/main/ouput/dat_aug_flip2.jpg" alt="Alt text" width="200"/> <img src="https://github.com/DCC-UAB/XNAPproject-grup07/blob/main/ouput/dat_aug_flip3.jpg" alt="Alt text" width="200"/> </div>

 - Data Augmentation (Image Rotate): We have done Data Augmentation with all the folder "train_1" which includes 11025 images.
-We have rotate them of 45 degrees counterclockwise and saved the rotated version of the image in a new folder called "train_1_rotate".
-In this way, we have twice the initial image .
+We have rotated them of 45, 90 and 180 degrees counterclockwise and saved the rotated version of the image in a new folder called "train_1_rotate".
+In this way, we have four times the initial number of images .

 - Optimizer (SGD): By applying the optimizer SGD instead of Adam with around 80000 images, we have the following evolution of accuracy: